This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 Besides offering a pretty solid rewards structure, Discover extends its Cashback Match™ benefit to the card: At the end of your first year, Discover will match all of the cash back you’ve earned.
 That means if you earned $100 in cash back with the Discover it Secured, your earnings would double to $200 cash back for the first year.

-Best for improving your credit score: Capital One® Secured Mastercard®
+Best for improving your credit score with responsible use: Capital One® Secured Mastercard®

-The Capital One® Secured Mastercard® requires a $200 security deposit that doubles as your credit limit.
-As noted above, the card helps you raise this credit limit after making your first five on-time monthly payments in a row.
+The Capital One® Secured Mastercard® requires a $49, $99 or $200 refundable deposit which doubles as your credit line.
+As noted above, you will automatically be considered for a higher credit limit in as little as six months.

 The card doesn’t offer a rewards structure, but it doesn’t charge an annual fee, either.